portion of gluten free cornbread dressing on a white plate

 Easy Gluten Free Cornbread Stuffing

 This easy gluten free cornbread stuffing is a must for your Thanksgiving table.
-It doesn't get any easier than sauteed onions and celery, herbs, seasonings and chicken broth all mixed together with day old corn bread.
+It doesn't get any easier than sauteed onions and celery, herbs, seasonings and vegetable broth all mixed together with day old corn bread.
 It's a true classic that'll become a family favorite!

 cornbread dressing sliced from the pan on a silver serving spoon